 1 Abstract

-Deleting a pointer to an incomplete class type is undefined behavior, unless that class type has a trivial destructor and no class-specific deallocation function when completed.
-This proposal would deprecate such usage, with a view to making it ill-formed in a future standard.
+Deleting a pointer to an incomplete class type is undefined behavior unless that class type has a trivial destructor and no class-specific deallocation function when completed.
+This proposal would make such usage ill-formed.

 2 Revision History